-I’m a literary agent, home cook, moderate minimalist, obsessive organizer, and hopelessly bad baker.
+I’m Maria, and I’m a literary agent, blogger, home cook, moderate minimalist, obsessive organizer, and hopelessly bad baker.
 If you’re looking for a great blueberry muffin recipe, I probably can’t help you.
 (Edit: try these pancake muffins!)
 But if you love books, writing, food, and an occasional cocktail, then hello!

 I’m a Literary Agent at Stonesong, and I specialize in nonfiction, particularly cookbooks, wellness, spirituality, personal development, business, creativity, interiors, and similar topics.
 I started my publishing career on the editorial side, first at Atria/Simon & Schuster and Harlequin Nonfiction (now part of William Morrow/Harper Collins), then at Adams Media.
 I loved being an editor, but a big part of me always wanted to work more closely with authors–to work with them on their entire careers, not just their current book.
 Now I work with a small but mighty list of bloggers, chefs, journalists, business owners, and brands who are creating beautiful print books that inspire and encourage the world.